aupasana/vedanta/classes/vedanta.md

 shastra: vedanta
 ---

-While there are many vedanta classes, the tattva bodha and vedanta sara cover the essential teachings with clarity.
+While there are many vedanta texts, the tattva bodha and vedanta sara succinctly cover the essential teachings with clarity.

 {% include classes_by_tag.html tag="bodha" display="tattva bodha" %}